Prague Tourist card

 Validity: 2, 3 or 4 Days

 Matilda Prague tourist Card Primary offers: Most offers are free entry with a few tourist discounts and mostly to Museums, Galleries and main attractions but it is expanding more into "tour" discounts and transfer discounts etc.

-Public travel pass is NOT included in the basic offer.
-This is extra depending on the duration you want.
+Public travel pass is included in the basic offer.

 Possible user: Primarily somebody on a long weekend trip who wants to visit the whole of the Prague Castle complex and the major museums/galleries on a free-entry basis.
 Somebody who is not bothered about using public transport but, wants it as an option.
 See the Prague card test lower down the page.